Unmarried Partners, Medical Directives and the Durable Power of Attorney for Finances

 If you don't create these documents to empower your partner, these decisions will largely be made by your biological relatives who may or may not respect the input of your partner.
 This article covers the legal implications of unmarried partners, medical directives, and the durable power of attorney.

 Medical Directives Generally

 Each state has its own laws governing the creation of medical directives, which allow you to name someone to direct your medical care if you become incapacitated.
-Medical directives are particularly important for unmarried couples because, although most states list biological family members and spouses as potential decision makers, they do not generally list unmarried partners.
+Medical directives are particularly important for unmarried couples because while most states list biological family members and spouses as potential decision-makers, they do not generally list unmarried partners.